The Edge (compilation album)

-The Edge is a various artists compilation, released by the Razor & Tie record label, on March 16, 2010.
+The Edge is a various artists compilation, released by the Razor & Tie record label, on December 8, 2009.

 The album's music is solely that of the alternative music genre, featuring popular bands prevalent in the genre.
 Many of the songs featured charted highly on either (or, in some cases, both) of the U.S. rock charts: the Mainstream Rock Tracks chart and the Modern Rock Tracks chart.
 While most of the tracks date from the 21st century of rock music, the featured Korn and Sublime songs date back to 1998 and 1996, respectively.

-The two-disc set was a success on the U.S. charts, debuting at number four on the main Billboard 200 album chart, and topping both the Rock Albums and Alternative Albums charts as well.
+The three-disc set was a success on the U.S. charts, debuting at number four on the main Billboard 200 album chart, and topping both the Rock Albums and Alternative Albums charts as well.